Last Updated on: 23rd November 2023, 10:07 am

 Parrots make affectionate, friendly pets when socialized from an early age.
 However, it takes time and effort to build a special bond.
 If you break a parrot’s trust, you must work hard to regain it.

-To regain a parrot’s trust, spend time together, moving quietly and speaking gently.
-This will show the parrot that you’re not a threat.
-Observe and copy the parrot’s body language to communicate with it.
+To regain a parrot’s trust, spend time together, moving quietly and speaking softly.
+This proves you’re not a threat.
+Observe and copy the parrot’s body language when communicating with it.

-Getting a parrot to trust you again requires time, but it can be done if you work on the relationship.
+Rebuilding broken bonds requires time, but it’s achievable if you work on the relationship.

 How To Know If a Parrot Hates You

 If you’ve done something to upset a parrot, it’ll start behaving negatively toward you.
 Until you rebuild trust, you’re likely to experience the cold shoulder from a parrot.